gms298/TCP-P2P-P2S-System/README.md

-# A Simple P2P System Using TCP
+# A P2P & P2S System Using TCP

 ## Developers